Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrating.md

 Use this information to migrate from Search Services to Search and Insight Engine using Docker Compose.

 > **Note:** A reindex is required when you migrate from Search Services to Search and Insight Engine. `solr.content.dir` is no longer used from Search and Insight Engine 2.0 and above.
-Solr itself provides that storage facility which means it can be safely removed, which we recommend, for more see [Configuring Alfresco Search and Insight Engine ]({% link insight-engine/latest/config/index.md %}#Search and Insight Engine externalized configuration).
+Solr itself provides that storage facility which means it can be safely removed, which we recommend, for more see [Search and Insight Engine externalized configuration]({% link insight-engine/latest/config/index.md %}#search-and-insight-engine-externalized-configuration).
 If it is necessary for you to have a backup of the old index and content store then it must be copied elsewhere before you reindex.

 1. Insert the following container information into your `docker-compose.yml` file and save it.